Earn a Meaningful Nursing Degree, 100% Online

 - Interprofessional Collaboration for Population Health

-- Bachelor of Science in Nursing (BSN) degree with a 3.0 GPA average for the last 60 credit hours, or a 3.0 GPA at the graduate level, from a regionally accredited college or university with a 3.0 GPA minimum overall.
+- Bachelor’s degree with a 3.0 GPA average in the last 60 credit hours, or Graduate Degree completed from a regionally accredited college or university with a 3.0 GPA minimum overall.

 - Registered Nurse (RN) license

-- 500-1,000 word statement which includes professional goals and aspirations, motivation for applying for the degree, and relevant formal or informal experiences.
+- 500-1000 word statement which includes professional goals and aspirations, motivation for applying for the degree, and relevant formal or informal experiences.
 The statement is evaluated on applicant’s writing and its content alignment with the program’s purpose and outcomes.

 - Current resume